vulcan-dev/teardown-snippets/teardown-api-snippet/README.md

 ### Release 1.3.7
 - Added datatype boolean

+### Release 1.3.8
+- Updated snippets to suit the new Teardown API to 0.7.0
+> Download old version from [here](https://github.com/vulcan-dev/teardown-snippets/releases/tag/1.3.7) if you downloaded via VSC (If you want anyways)

 Thanks to [Thomasims](https://github.com/Thomasims) for helping with the scraping part with JS
 Thanks to [Cammy](https://github.com/camprevail) for helping me make an automated JSON fixer so I can parse the JSON